Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Introduction

+In this paper, we construct random Young towers and show their quenched decay of correlations for predominantly expanding multimodal circle maps under moderate to large noise perturbations.
+This class of systems consists of additive noise perturbations of deterministic maps whose derivative is very large in most of the phase space but in a small union of connected components where the derivative vanishes.
+Typically, in the absence of noise, the dynamics of these maps is trivial: almost surely all trajectories converge to a finite union of equilibria.
+This behaviour persists for small perturbations.
+However, as the noise strength exceeds a certain threshold, trajectories can escape the deterministic equilibria with high probability and spend more time in the expanding region, leading to positive Lyapunov exponent and chaotic behaviour \cite{Zeng}.
+This phenomenon is called {\em noise-induced chaos}.

+The main novelty of our work is to develop a technique to build a random Young tower in a setting where the classical scheme, mentioned above, {\em does not work} for predominantly expanding circle endomorphism.
+Indeed, the systems we consider are noise-induced chaotic perturbations of deterministic maps that, in the absence of noise, have trivial dynamics, with their deterministic attractor being a union of sinks.
+This introduces a significant challenge: points can still become trapped with positive probability in the deterministic sink for arbitrarily long periods as the noise strength increases.
+Consequently, the essential finite-time mixing property required by the deterministic scheme fails.

+To address this challenge, we introduce a novel concept: a sequence of stopping times, named \emph{Young times}, which captures the interaction between the frequent expansion guaranteed by hyperbolic times and the averaging effect of noise on the dynamics.
+This concept is specifically designed for {\em inherently noisy} systems, leveraging the chaotic effect generated by the noise to describe the behaviour of orbit intervals.

+Once the existence and main properties of Young times are established, the construction of the tower is completed through an adaptation of the classical scheme presented in \cite[Chapters 5 and 6]{Alves}.
+This construction retains several fundamental features of non-uniformly expanding maps and offers a versatile framework that could serve as a valuable tool for future developments.

+{This work advances the study of predominantly expanding random circle endomorphisms.
+In \cite{Zeng,Blumenthal}, the authors established the positivity of the Lyapunov exponent and provided explicit lower bounds.
+Subsequently, \cite{Giuseppe} proved the existence of random horseshoes for these maps, which, in particular, implies positive quenched topological entropy.
+In this paper, we take this line of research further by showing that, as the expansion increases, such maps exhibit strong statistical quenched properties, namely quenched decay of correlations and the quenched almost sure invariance principle. }

-This paper is divided into $5$ chapters and two appendixes.
-Chapter 2 presents the definitions of predominantly expanding multimodal circle maps and states the main results (Theorems \ref{decay} and \ref{TheoremB}).
-Chapter 3 focuses on defining Young times and proving their positive density.
-In Chapter $4$, we provide the random of the Young time, we prove that the return function $R$ is measurable and show Theorem \ref{TheoremB}.
-In Chapter $5$, we prove Theorem \ref{decay}.
-Finally, in the final two appendixes, we show Propositions \ref{LHiperbolicTijmens} and \ref{Thetainvmes}.
+This paper is divided into five sections and two appendices.
+Section 2 presents the definition of predominantly expanding multimodal circle maps and states the main results (Theorems \ref{TheoremB} and Corollaries \ref{decay} and \ref{QSAIP}).
+Section 3 focuses on defining Young times and proving their positive density.
+In Section $4$, we construct a random Young tower for predominantly expanding multimodal circle maps.
+We also prove that the return function $R$ is measurable and show Theorem \ref{TheoremB}.
+In Section $5$, we prove Corollaries \ref{decay} and \ref{QSAIP}.
+Finally, in the final two appendices, we show Propositions \ref{LHiperbolicTijmens} and \ref{Thetainvmes}.